Mammillaria rhodantha Link & Otto

 This species is native to Mexico.

-Mammillaria rhodantha is a small cactus with dark green stems covered with tubercles and spines that grow from the areoles at the tip of the tubercles.
+Mammillaria rhodantha is a small cactus with dark green stems covered with tubercles and spines that grow from the areoles at the tip of the conical to cylindrical tubercles.
 It grows solitary or in small clumps.
-Stems are spherical to short cylindrical or club-shaped, with white wool in the axils, up to 16 inches (30 cm) tall and up to 5 inches (12.5 cm) in diameter.
-Tubercles are conical to cylindrical.
+Stems are spherical to short cylindrical or club-shaped with white wool in the axils, up to 16 inches (30 cm) tall and up to 5 inches (12.5 cm) in diameter.
 Spines are variable in number, size, and color.
-It has 4 to 6 central spines and 16 to 24 radial pines.
+Each areole bears 4 to 6 central and 16 to 24 radial spines.
 The central spines are reddish-brown or pale to golden yellow, slightly curved, and up to 0.6 inches (1.5 cm) long.
 Radial spines are white or yellowish and up to 0.4 inches (1 cm) long.
 Flowers are deep-pink to purple, up to 0.9 inches (2.2 cm) long, up to 0.7 inches (1.8 cm) in diameter, and appear from spring to fall.
 Fruits are purplish-pink, cylindrical to club-shaped, and up to 1 inch (2.5 cm) long.